neilime/zf2-twb-bundle/README.md

 Contributing
 ------------

-If you wish to contribute to TwbBundle, please read both the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+If you wish to contribute to TwbBundle, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 Demonstration / example
 -----------------------